 Instead you can travel with the family during October and February half term to cut down on the price.
 Prices tend to be lower at the beginning of the summer holidays and at the end, so opt for an early summer getaway or a last minute summer trip.
 If you’re travelling as a couple, you’ll find cheap holidays during spring and autumn.

-There are some cons when travelling during the low season, of course.
+There are some cons when travelling during the low season of course.
 Certain attractions and hotels may be closed.
 Not to mention in some locations the weather may not be the best.
 But, that doesn’t mean you can’t have an enjoyable time away.
-No doubt, you’ll enjoy the lack of queues and fellow tourists, as well as the milder weather and lack of heat!
+No doubt, you’ll love the lack of queues and fellow tourists, as well as the milder weather and lack of heat!
 Certainly all this makes a cheap holiday, feel a lot more exclusive!

 Days to book and fly